danielbellmas/todos-service/README.md

 The `todos-service` handles CRUD operations for managing todos.
 It's built using Node.js and MongoDB.

+## Assumption

+1. There is a single user for the application, and no authentication is required.

 ## System Architecture

 **todos-service** provides the following endpoints: